Capital Pathway: Safety

 Despite the National Capital Region having a very low crime rate, attention has been given to safety on the pathway.
 The pathway is dark at night, has places where traffic may be hazardous, and has been involved in the investigation of more than one homicide.

-The Pathway patrol is a volunteer organization based in Ottawa, Ontario.
+The Pathway patrol is a volunteer organization based in Ottawa.
 Trained volunteer patrollers cycle, in-line skate, or walk along Ottawa's recreational pathways to promote active living, improve safety and security, and to encourage courtesy among all users.
-Areas patrolled span the NCC pathways in the west from Andrew Haydon Park through Britannia Park, east along the Ottawa River Pathway to Petrie Island, The Rideau Canal (downtown to Mooney's Bay), The Rideau River (Sussex Drive to Mooney's Bay) and within City of Ottawa parks in the Greenboro area.
+Areas patrolled span the NCC pathways in the west from Andrew Haydon Park through Britannia Park, east along the Ottawa River Pathway to Petrie Island, the Rideau Canal (downtown to Mooney's Bay), the Rideau River (Sussex Drive to Mooney's Bay) and within City of Ottawa parks in the Greenboro area.
 In 2010, Kanata was added to the patrol region.

 In 2003, Ardeth Wood disappeared from a pathway near Rockcliffe Parkway starting a large search effort, and resulting in a homicide conviction.
 There have also been more than one criminal incident on pathways in Gatineau.